amitxv/PC-Tuning/docs/post-install.md

 - Kill processes that waste resources such as clients, ``explorer.exe`` and more

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

-- Consider disabling idle states to force C-State 0 with the commands below before using your real-time application then enable idle after closing it.
-Forcing C-State 0 will mitigate jitter due to the process of state transition at the expense of higher temperatures and power consumption.
-The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md).
-A value of 0 corresponds to idle enabled, 1 corresponds to idle disabled.
-If a static CPU frequency is not set, the effects of forcing C-State 0 should be assessed in terms of frequency boosting behavior (e.g. Precision Boost Overdrive, Turbo Boost)

-    - Avoid disabling idle states with Hyper-Threading/Simultaneous Multithreading enabled as single-threaded performance is usually negatively impacted

-    - Disabling idle states is in Microsoft's recommendations for configuring devices for real-time performance ([1](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/soft-real-time/soft-real-time-device))

-        ```bat
-        powercfg /setacvalueindex scheme_current sub_processor 5d76a2ca-e8c0-402f-a133-2158492d58ad 1 && powercfg /setactive scheme_current
-        ```